Maggie Rogers: Early life (1994–2012)

 Maggie Rogers grew up on the Eastern Shore of Maryland along the banks of the Miles River in Easton, Maryland.
 Her father is a retired Ford Motor Company dealership owner and her mother, a former nurse, is an end-of-life doula.
 Neither of her parents are musical.
 She began playing harp at age seven and loved the music of Gustav Holst and Antonio Vivaldi.
 Her mother often played music by neo-soul artists including Erykah Badu and Lauryn Hill.
 By the time she was in middle school, she had added piano and guitar to her repertoire and began writing songs in eighth grade.
-She attended The Gunston School, a high school in Centreville, Maryland before going to St. Andrew's School, a boarding school in Middletown, Delaware, from which she graduated.
+She attended Worcester Preparatory School, followed by The Gunston School, a high school in Centreville, Maryland before going to St. Andrew's School, a boarding school in Middletown, Delaware, from which she graduated.
 At school, she played harp in the orchestra, sang in the choir, joined a jazz band, learned banjo, and became interested in folk music.
 She also taught herself how to program and create music.
 Many of the first concerts she went to were at Merriweather Post Pavilion in Columbia, Maryland, including Mumford & Sons and the Black Eyed Peas.
 She went to a rural camp which had no electricity in Maine for many summers.

 The summer after her junior year in high school, Rogers attended a Berklee College of Music program and won the program's songwriting contest, which spurred her to focus on songwriting.
 During her high school senior year, she made her television debut at DelmarvaLife and recorded music for what became her first album, The Echo (2012).
 She included her demos as part of her application to the Clive Davis Institute of Recorded Music at the New York University Tisch School of the Arts, was accepted there and enrolled in 2012.
 She and her friend often dj'ed at her favorite bar, Enid's in Greenpoint.